vortext/esther/README.md

 - Embody elements of "[calm](https://dribbble.com/tags/calm)" UI design (however, see: [vibes](./doc/vibes/v2))

 ## Goals
 - Build software that lasts.
-I no longer care about whatever framework or hip thing, so in this code base are only things I like and understand.
+I no longer care about whatever framework or hip thing, so in this codebase are only the things I like and understand.
 I'd like to imagine that I can unzip a file decades in the future and still run it.
 Carry it with me on a thumb drive.
 - Try to be kind.
 - Move slow and try not to break things.